2010 NBA Europe Live Tour

-The 2010 NBA Europe Live Tour was a basketball exhibition tour featuring teams from the NBA and the Euroleague, as a part of the NBA Global Games.
+The 2010 NBA Europe Live Tour was a basketball exhibition tour featuring teams from the NBA and the Euroleague, as a part of the NBA Europe Live.
 The hosting countries were England, France and Spain.

 NBA Europe Live combined with the Euroleague American Tour to create a nine-game global preseason schedule.

 Teams

 The NBA teams who participated in NBA Europe Live were: